 Virginia Public Procurement Act; statute of limitations on actions on construction contracts; statute of limitations on actions on performance bonds.
 Provides that unless otherwise specified in the contract, no action may be brought by a public body on any construction contract unless such action is brought within five years after completion of the contract, including the expiration of all warranties and guarantees.
-The bill also limits the time frame during which a public body, other than the Department of Transportation, may bring an action against a surety on a performance bond to within one year after completion of the contract, including the expiration of all warranties and guarantees.
-Current law allows a public body, other than the Department of allows a public body, other than the Departmet of allows a public body, other than the Departmet of the contract, including the expiration of all warranties and guarantees.
-Current law allows a public body, other than the Department of Transportation within one year after (i) completion of the contract, including the expiration of all warranties and guarantees and guarantees, or (ii) discovery of the defect or breach of warranty that gave rise to the action.
-01/10/18 House: Referred to Committee on General Laws City Position: Oppose HB 1101 Virginia Freedom of Information Act; right to speak at open meetings.
-Patrons: Robinson and Kory Summary as introduced:
+The bill also limits the time frame during which a public body, other than the Department of Transportation, may bring an action against a surety on a performance bond to within five years after completion of the contract, including the expiration of all warranties and guarantees.
+Current law allows a public body, other than the Department of Transportation, to bring such an action within one year after (i) completion of the contract, including the expiration of all warranties and guarantees, or (ii) discovery of the defect or breach of warranty that gave rise to the action.
+02/09/18 House: Stricken from docket by Courts of Justice (16-Y 0-N) Notes: City Position: Oppose HB 1100 Involuntary admission order; person may not possess, purchase or transport firearms.
+Patrons: Levine and Torian Summary as introduced:

-Virginia Freedom of Information Act; right to speak at open meetings.
+Appeal of involuntary admission order; possession of firearms.
+Provides that a person who is involuntarily admitted or ordered to mandatory outpatient treatment may not purchase, possess, or transport a firearm until his right to do so is restored by a court regardless of the outcome of any appeal of that order.
+42 01/18/18 House: Assigned Courts sub: Subcommittee #1 Notes: City Position: Support HB 1101 Virginia Freedom of Information Act; right to speak at open meetings.
+Patrons: Robinson and Kory Summary as introduced: Virginia Freedom of Information Act; right to speak at open meetings.
 Requires that every public body, except for governing boards of public institutions of higher education, afford an opportunity for public comment during any open meeting.
-The bill provides, however, that if a public body holds more than four meetings in a calendar year, such public body may, by recorded vote, limit the number of meetings at which an opportunity for public comment is afforded to four meetings per calendar year.
+The bill provides, however, that if a public body holds more than four meetings in a calendar year, such public body may, by recorded vote, limit the number of meetings at which an opportunity for public comment is afforded to four meeting per calendar year.
 The bill requires that the notice given by a public body prior to a meeting include information as to the approximate point during the meeting when public comment will be received.
 In current law, this requirement applies only to public bodies where at least one member has been appointed by the Governor.
-The bill permits public bodies to choose the approximate point during the meeting when public comment will be received and permits public bodies to adopt reasonable rules governing the public comment portion of the meeting, including imposing reasonable restrictions on time, place, and manner, but prohibits public bodies from limiting public comment to only written comments.
-01/10/18 House: Referred to Committee on General Laws City Position: Oppose HB 1137 Commuter Rail Operating and Capital Fund; established.
-Patrons: Sickles, Filler-Corn, Boysko, Delaney, Guzman, Hope, Hurst, Krizek, Plum, Rasoul, Simon and Thomas; Senators: Ebbin and Marsden Summary as introduced:

-Commuter Rail Operating and Capital Fund.
+The bill permits public bodies to choose the approximate point during the meeting when public comment will be received and permits public bodies to adopt reasonable rules governing the public comment portion of the meeting, including imposing reasonable restrictions on time, place, and manner, but prohibits public bodies from limiting public comment to only the submission of written comments.
+02/06/18 House: Subcommittee recommends laying on the table (6-Y 0-N) Notes: City Position: Oppose HB 1137 Commuter Rail Operating and Capital Fund; established.
+Patrons: Sickles, Filler-Corn, Boysko, Delaney, Gooditis, Guzman, Hope, Hurst, Krizek, Levine, Plum, Rasoul, Rodman, Simon, Thomas and Watts; Senators: Ebbin, Howell and Marsden Summary as introduced: Commuter Rail Operating and Capital Fund.
 Establishes the Commuter Rail Operating and Capital Fund to be used by the Director of the Department of Rail and Public Transportation, with the approval of the Commonwealth Transportation Board, on projects that expand and improve commuter rail service.
-01/19/18 House: Assigned Transportation sub: Subcommittee #2 City Position: Support HB 1150 Pavement sealants containing coal tar prohibited.
-Patron: Wilt Summary as introduced:
+02/06/18 House: Continued to 2019 in Transportation Notes: City Position: Support HB 1150 Pavement sealants; containing coal tar prohibited.